 - Acting through the DRC-based organization Strong Roots Congo, the Canadian Ape Alliance is helping to make sure the program becomes fully independent and self-sustaining.

 - Canadian Ape Alliance guarantees the widows a market for their eggs by purchasing an egg a day for each child at Kahuzi-Biega Environmental School.
-Funds to buy the eggs has been provided largely by James Brooks and his 1000 Classrooms program.
+Our original funds to buy the eggs has been provided largely by James Brooks and his 1000 Classrooms program.

 - You can help ensure the success of this program by donating to the Canadian Ape Alliance.
 Donations are tax-deductible and tax receipts are issued through the University of Toronto Great Ape Fund.